NoahZinsmeister/ERC-1484/README.md

   - a signed message from the candidate address indicating intent to associate itself with the `Identity`
   - a signed message from an existing `Associated Address` of the `Identity` indicating the same.

+- `Recovery Address`: An Ethereum address with functionality to recover lost identities as outlined in the **Address Recovery** section

  `Identities` can remove an `Associated Address` by producing a signed message indicating intent to disassociate itself from the `Identity`.
 Signatures are stored in the `Registry` to prevent replay attacks.

 - `Provider`: An Ethereum address (typically but not by definition a smart contract) authorized to add and remove `Resolvers` and `Associated Addresses` from the `Identities` of users who have authorized the `Provider` to act on their behalf.